MoonPoet/xaprb-src/content/blog/2006/12/13/upcoming-innotop-features.md

 2. Connect to and monitor multiple servers simultaneously.
 3. More powerful filtering to show only the data you care about.
 Built-in filters are applied by default, but you can define your own of course.
 4. Highlighting based on user-defined criteria.
 Maybe you want a transaction to appear red if it has been active for more than a minute, or you want queries running on different servers to have different colors.
-5. Easily monitor replication across many machines; watch master and slave status.
+5. Easily monitor replication across many machines; watch master and replica status.
 6. Readline support for easier configuration (tab-completion, etc).

 Those are just the major features.
 Many of you have requested features by e-mail, and I'm either building those now, or they're in the TODO list.